istSOS/istSOS4-gui/README.md

 All these list of options will be taken from dedicated files and no more hard-coded.

+## 📁things
+### 📄page.tsx
+This is the main page for displaying and managing Datastream entities.

+<b>Features</b>
+- Displays list (rely on `EntityList.tsx`) of Things.
+- Use the creation form for new Things
+- Handles entity selection and expansion

+### 📄ThingCreator.tsx
+It takes the necessary fields for creating a Thing from `.../things/utils.ts`.
+Provides a form for creating a Thing also with deep insert for Datastreams and Locations with their forms taken from `DatastreamCreator.tsx` and `LocationCreator.tsx`.

+### 📄ThingCRUDHandler.tsx
+Basically it provides CRUD (Create, Read, Update, Delete) operations for Thing entities (rely on .../server/api.tsx) with validations.

+### 📄utils.ts
+It has basically field configuration for Thing forms.
+Also provides 'buildThingFields()' that returns an array of field (name, description, properties, locations) definitions (name, label, type, etc.).
+Locations are taken as a list of options, other entities options for deepinsert are given as props in ThingCreator.

 ## 📁locations
 _Locations still not have a CRUDHandler component (to add)_
 ### 📄LocationCreator.tsx